-Objective Key Performance Indicator Weighting Target (Full-Year) Greening our portfolio Development of a solution for sustainability assessments for rural clients with exposure under NZ\$1 million 6.7% Solution developed, with an implementation plan in place Sustainability knowledge Development and implementation of a sustainability training and education curriculum 6.7% 71-89% of training plan delivered Road to Paris The percentage of Rural clients covered with carbon calculator 6.7% Identified carbon calculators for all sectors/10% of portfolio covered with carbon calculator
+missions strategy and surgership of participation and Objective Key Performance Indicator Weighting Target (Full-Year) emissions strategy and ownership of participation and RMC and BRCC as appropriate. erational emissions Targets (as described on page 55 of 'Metrics Greening our portfolio Development of a solution for sustainability assessments for rural clients with exposure under NZ\$1 million 6.7% Solution developed, with an implementation plan in place by assessing and measuring the financial implications t transparent disclosures are accounted for in financial Sustainability knowledge Development and implementation of a sustainability training and education curriculum 6.7% 71-89% of training plan delivered stainability strategy and objectives in alignment with Road to Paris The percentage of Rural clients covered with carbon calculator 6.7% Identified carbon calculators for all sectors/10% of portfolio covered with carbon calculator

-The results against these targets were reported to the Board on a quarterly basis and reviewed along with all business metrics to understand the progress and achievement against the targets.
+The results against these Targets were reported to the Board on a quarterly basis and reviewed along with all business Metrics to understand the progress and achievement against the Targets.

-The performance of the Bank was included into a regional Performance Dashboard for Rabobank Australia and New Zealand Region and, along with the results of Wholesale and Rural division and Rabobank, was used for the calculation of the Variable Remuneration pool for the year.
+The performance of the Bank was included in a regional Performance Dashboard for Rabobank Australia and New Zealand Region and, along with the results of Wholesale and Rural division and Rabobank, was used for the calculation of the Variable Remuneration pool for the year.
 The Performance Dashboards of Rabobank also incorporated climate-related and ESG measures.
-These measures encompass specific KPIs such as the Road to Paris indicators.
+These measures encompassed specific KPIs such as the Road to Paris indicators.

-The Bank's strategic objectives and KPIs at an organisational level and then cascaded down to influence divisional and departmental measures and, in turn, individual employee objectives for the annual performance management process.
+The Bank's strategic objectives and KPIs at an organisational level then cascaded down to influence divisional and departmental measures and, in turn, individual employee objectives for the annual performance management process.
 Under the strategic priority of being a 'Meaningful Cooperative' and comprising 20% of the overall Performance Dashboard, the following climate-related measures were approved for the 2023 year for the Rural business by Rabobank in consultation with the Bank's Management team and Board.